mesosphere/kudo-spark-operator/MONITORING.md

 KUDO Spark Operator configures `ServiceMonitor`s for both the Operator and submitted Spark Applications automatically when monitoring is enabled.

-#### Configuring Spark Operator and Spark Application metrics export to Prometheus
+#### Exporting Spark Operator and Spark Application metrics to Prometheus
 1) Ensure `prometheus-operator` is installed on your Kubernetes cluster.
 1) Install the KUDO Spark Operator.
 Metrics reporting is enabled by default and can be disabled by modifying `enableMetrics` parameter.
 1) Create ServiceMonitor for Spark (see prometheus-operator docs).
 Take this yaml without modification -